hyphanet/fred/README.md

 ### System Gradle

-Otherwise you can install Gradle packages:
+If you do not want to use the committed Gradle Wrapper, you can install your system's Gradle packages.
+We only support doing so if the packaged Gradle version is the same as the commited Gradle Wrapper.

 * Arch: `sudo pacman -S gradle`
 * CentOS: `sudo yum install gradle`